w3c/wot/proposals/dsr-td/td-draft-spec-dsr.md

 ### Application defined types

 The _td:typedef_ predicate can be used to reference application defined types along with associated metadata.
 The object for the td:typedef predicate must be the subject for the _td:name_ predicate whose object is an RDF string literal for the name of the type.
+The name should uniquely identify the type within the context of a given interaction model.
 Here is an example that defines a temperature type and uses it for different rooms in a home:

 ```
 @prefix haim: <http://example.org/haim#> .